NASA's Asteroid Defense Plan

 So, will we ever know in our lifetime if it's possible to deflect an asteroid?
 Maybe.
 In December 2009, the director of the Russian Federal Space Agency, Anatoly Perminov, announced that Russia was considering making plans to deflect the 270-meter (885-foot) asteroid Apophis from its possible collision course with Earth.
 While NASA claims that the chances of Apophis colliding with Earth are only about 1 in 250,000, it does demonstrate that shooting objects at asteroids to knock them out of the way is a definite possibility [source: Discovery News].

-For more information about bombs, asteroids and bombs blowing up asteroids, visit the links on the next page.
+For more information about bombs, asteroids and bombs blowing up asteroids, visit the links below.